-Game theory, also known as interactive decision-making theory, is a mathematical framework that helps predict the outcomes of a group of interacting agents.
-The purpose of this research is to design and describe strategic relations between managers and shareholders in the form of signaling games.
+ARTICLE INFO Abstract Article History Received: 2024-06-04 Accepted: 2024-12-08 Published online: 2025-04-15 Game theory, or interactive decision-making theory, is a mathematical framework that helps predict the outcomes of a group of interacting agents.
+This research aims to design and describe strategic relations between managers and shareholders through signaling games.
 The study investigates the consequences of choosing strategies by managers (high and low quality of information disclosure) and its relationship with the strategies chosen by shareholders (high and low expected return of shareholders) and (high and low quality of audit services) in companies with different levels of internal control establishment.
 The statistical population of research consists of all companies listed in the Tehran stock exchange market from 2012 to 2021.
 114 companies were considered as a statistical sample of research.
-The outcomes of the study illustrate that Bayesian Nash equilibrium is established in the strategy (high-quality information disclosure and low expected return) in the strong internal control environment and also the strategy (low-quality information disclosure and high expected return) in the weak internal control environment.
+The study outcomes Keywords: Audit Quality, Disclosure Quality, Expected Return, Nash Bayesian Equilibrium, Signaling games illustrate that Bayesian Nash equilibrium is established in the strategy (high-quality information disclosure and low expected return) in the strong internal control environment and the strategy (low-quality information disclosure and high expected return) in the weak internal control environment.
 In these strategies, neither the manager nor the shareholder has the motivation to change the strategy because their benefits will not increase by changing their strategy.